Nightbreed: Plot

 Aaron Boone has recurring nightmares of a place called Midian.
 His girlfriend Lori Winston encourages him to resume psychotherapy with Dr. Phillip Decker.
 Meanwhile, a serial killer has been massacring entire families.
 When Boone returns to Decker's office, he is horrified to learn that his dreams mirror these ritualistic killings.
 Decker tells Boone to turn himself in and start taking lithium, but he actually gives Boone LSD.

 Boone is hospitalized during the resulting trip.
 Another patient is ranting about Midian and explains where it is.
 When the patient peels his face off, Boone escapes from the hospital during the commotion and heads to Midian.
 All he finds there is a graveyard where he falls asleep.
 At night, he is confronted by monstrous beings who argue over whether he belongs there.
 Boone claims he is a murderer, but they know he is not.
 One of them tries to eat Boone, but he escapes.

 Outside the graveyard, Boone is confronted by the police who have been led there by Dr. Decker.
 He tricks the police into shooting Boone.
 In the morgue, Boone is revived by the bite he received in the graveyard.
 He returns to Midian and learns about the Nightbreed who live there.
 He is inducted into their society through the blood of their deity Baphomet.

 Lori follows Boone's path to Midian.
 She is followed there by Decker who is the serial killer.
 He framed Boone for the murders in an attempt to locate the Nightbreed.
 He tries to lure Boone out of Midian by using Lori, but Boone rescues her.
 The Nightbreed explain that they are just creatures from folklore who used to live in peace until humans tried to extinguish them.
 They banish Lori and Boone from Midian.

 They check into a motel but find that Decker has been there and slaughtered people in the room next door.
 Boone is arrested for Decker's murders, and the doctor convinces the police to storm Midian.
 His ultimate goal is to destroy the Nightbreed.

 While the police head to Midian, several Nightbreed break Boone out of jail and enlist his help.
 A chaotic battle ensues between the Nightbreed and the police.
 Decker confronts Boone and is killed.
 Boone seeks out Baphomet, and he explains that Boone has caused the end of Midian, which had been foretold.
 Baphomet charges Boone with finding a new home for the Nightbreed and renames him Cabal.

 Determined to stay with Boone, Lori commits suicide and Boone resurrects her with a bite.
 He promises the Nightbreed that he will follow Baphomet's orders.

 In the ruins of Midian, Ashberry stands in front of Decker's corpse and states that he wants vengeance on Baphomet and the Breed.
-When he presses Baphomet's blood to Decker's wound, Decker springs back to life with a scream as Ashberry repeatedly hollers "Hallelujah!"
+When he presses Baphomet's blood to Decker's wound, Decker springs back to life with a scream as Ashberry repeatedly shouts "Hallelujah!"